-In the Osmotic Stress Technique (OST) of Rand, Parsegian and colleagues (LeNeveu et al, 1976; Rand and Parsegian, 1989), the force between bilayers is determined thermodynamically by equilibrating the water in the phase to be studied with a reference aqueous phase.
-Depending on the range of hydration to be studied one of three methods is used to control the chemical potential of the reference phase.
-For modest dehydrations, pressure is applied hydraulically through a membrane.
-For moderate dehydrations large molecular weight polymers are introduced into the lipid/water mixture.
-As these do not permeate the membranes, they remain in a separate water-polmer phase, thus dehydrating the membranes.
-For most moderate to severe dehydrations, a series of saturated solutions is used to control the vapour pressure, which is used to control the hydration of lipid-water samples.
-Each lamellar phase sample is equilibrated with an unsaturated water vapour, which in turn is equilibrated with one of a series of reference solutions (Fig 2b).
+control the chemical potential of the reference phase.
+For modest dehydrations, high-molecular-weight polymers are introduced into the lipid/water mixture.
+As these do not permeate the membranes, they remain in a separate water-polymer phase, thus dehydrating the membranes.
+For moderate dehydrations, pressure is applied hydraulically through a membrane.
+For most moderate to severe dehydrations, a series of saturated solutions is used to control the vapor pressure, which is used to control the hydration of lipid-water samples.
+Each lamellar phase sample is equilibrated with an unsaturated water vapor, which in turn is equilibrated with one of a series of reference solutions (Fig. 2b).
 The chemical potential of water $(\mu)$ is known for each of the reference solutions, and at equilibrium it equals the chemical potential of water in the lamellar phase.
 In a solution, $\mu$ is lower than it is in a pure water phase at zero pressure because of the osmotic effect of the solutes, which lower the entropy of the water.
-The water between the lamellæ contains no solutes, but its chemical potential can be lowered by lowering the hydrostatic pressure in this region, so a negative pressure or suction is developed in the inter-lamellar water.
-For mechanical equilibrium, the magnitude of the suction equals the repulsive force per unit area between the lamellæ.
-As the lamellæ approach closer, the repulsive force can be very large (tens of MPa) and it requires successively lower chemical potentials of water to draw water out of the inter-lamellar regions.
+The water between the lamellae contains no solutes, but its chemical potential can be lowered by lowering the hydrostatic pressure in this region, so a negative pressure or suction is developed in the interlamellar water.
+For mechanical equilibrium, the magnitude of the suction equals the repulsive force per unit area between the lamellae.
+As the lamellae approach closer, the repulsive force can be very large (tens of MPa) and it requires successively lower chemical potentials of water to draw water out of the interlamellar regions.
 The repeat spacing and the separation may be measured by X-ray diffraction to give force-distance curves.
-At close approach, the hydration force dominates other forces (the attractive van der Waals interaction, electrostatic interactions) and the force depends approximately exponentially on separation, with a characteristic length of about 0.2 nm, as shown in Fig 1c.
-The two methods (Figs 2a and 2b) are quite different and the constraints upon the bilayers are different.
-Nevertheless, the force curves measured are qualitatively similar, and may be quantitatively reconciled (Horn et al, 1988).
-In a variant on this method, the hydration, rather than the separation, is measured by weighing the sample (Marsh, 1989) to give force-hydration relations.
+At close approach, the hydration force dominates other forces (the attractive van der Waals interaction, electrostatic interactions) and the force depends approximately exponentially on separation, with a characteristic length of about 0.2 nm, as shown in Fig. 1c.
+The two methods (Figs. 2a and 2b) are quite different and the constraints upon the bilayers are different.
+Nevertheless, the force curves measured are qualitatively similar and may be quantitatively reconciled (24).
+In a variant on this method, the hydration, rather than the separation, is measured by weighing the sample (50) to give force-hydration relations.
 Knowledge of the bilayer geometry and mechanical properties allows comparison of force-distance and forcehydration curves (Appendix 3).

-Hydration force behaviour can also be studied using freezing, as is shown in Fig 2c (henceforth Freezing Stress Technique or FST).
-Consider first the case when there are no solutes present.
+Hydration force behavior can also be studied using freezing, as is shown in Fig. 2c (henceforth freezing stress technique or FST).
+Consider first the case in which there are no solutes present.
 When a lamellar phase equilibrates with a macroscopic phase of pure ice, the chemical potential of the ice depends on its temperature-in fact it decreases approximately linearly with temperature.
-As the temperature falls, the chemical potential of the inter-lamellar water also falls, again by supporting an increasingly negative hydrostatic pressure.
-Again the magnitude of this suction must equal the repulsive force per unit area, and so the force between the lamellæ may be calculated directly from the temperature (Appendix 1).
+As the temperature falls, the chemical potential of the interlamellar water also falls, again by supporting an increasingly negative hydrostatic pressure.
+Again the magnitude of this suction must equal the repulsive force per unit area, and so the force between the lamellae may be calculated directly from the temperature (Appendix 1).
 The hydration may be measured directly by NMR, as described above, to give force-hydration relations.
-Fig 1c shows the data from Fig 1d replotted in this way.
-These measurements also give an approximately exponential force law with parameters similar to those determined by the two other methods (Yoon et al, 1998).
+Figure 1c shows the data from Fig. 1d replotted in this way.
+These measurements also give an approximately exponential force law with parameters similar to those determined by the two other methods (90).